devhartley/Gangsir_MC_LuaPrograms/README.md

 A simple program to manage ports of a modem card.
 Lists all open ports, and allows closing and opening of said ports.
 Text based.

+***-Proximity Door***

+A simple script that opens a door when an entity from a list provided on launch triggers and attached motion detector.
+Outputs redstone on the top of the computer or redstone io block.

 ###OpenComputers Microcontroller Programs